math-queiroz/nvim/README.md

 + User-defined mapping hint via [which-key.nvim](https://github.com/folke/which-key.nvim)

 ## Keybinds
-A complete list of keybindings can be found in the `lua/keybinds.lua` file
+A list of keybindings can be found in the `lua/keybinds.lua` file, and some other keybindings (like telescope's) are spread around theirs plugins definition files

 The leader key is defined to <kbd>Space</kbd>